tnargmada/untangling-entanglement/README.md

-# untangling-entanglement
+# Untangling Entanglement
-A website to house the research I've done on quantum computing and the game I (will) have built.
+A website to introduce quantum computing to students.